 The Big Guns is a tribute to my father Trevor Reschke, who was in the Australian national team for clay target shooting, and the state team over 20 times.
 More often than not you would find him shooting crows in this vineyard just before vintage.
 To this day crows still avoid it.

-This 3 acre vineyard produces tiny, intense berries, growing only 2.4 tonnes per acre.
-Aged for 24 months in the finest French Oak barrels.
+We aged this wine for 24 months in the finest French Oak barrels.
 From these, only the most complex flavours from the finest barrels were selected.
-This year only 3 barrels made the cut, creating only 100 cases, with only 888 bottles being released.
+This year only 3 barrels made the cut, creating only 100 cases.

 The Big Guns will age well until 2030.
 Here’s to you Trev.

 Download tasting notes PDF

 “Friends are angels that lift you up when your wings have forgotten how to fly.
 Many people walk through your life, but true friends leave footprints in your heart.”
 So raise your glass - here’s to friends.

 Part barrel ferment has given this cool climate wine layers of complexity, with guava, crisp pink lady apples and gooseberry notes.